Join WCSO

 After pre-academy, jail and patrol recruit deputies attend their respective state academies at the Department of Public Safety Standards and Training in Salem, Oregon.
 Jail recruits attend the 6-week basic corrections course.
 Patrol recruit deputies attend the 16-week basic police course.

-Following graduation from the state academy, jail and patrol recruit deputies enter into the Field Training Entry Program (FTEP) under the wing of an experienced peer deputy for approximately 12-16 weeks.
-Deputies are under total probationary period of about 18 months from hire date.
+Following graduation from the state academy, recruit jail and patrol deputies enter into the Field Training Entry Program (FTEP) under the wing of an experienced peer deputy for approximately 19 weeks for both jail and patrol.
+Lateral patrol and jail transfers enter into an 8 week FTEP.

 TRAINING